niacdoial/blemd/README.txt

 you will also need the 32 bit system  Microsoft Visual C++ 2005 Redistributable Package (x86).  (http://go.microsoft.com/fwlink/?linkid=65127)

-then, grab blender and unzip the contents of this repository in "<path to blender>/2.XX/scripts/addons_contrib/blemd" from there, you will be able to enable it  in the add-ons tab of the settings(it is in the "testing" category yet), and use it in file->import->nintendo BMD
+then, grab blender and unzip the contents of this repository in "<path to blender>/2.XX/scripts/addons_contrib/blemd" (please note that while another path may also work, "blemd" MUST be the name of the last folder, which the one containing all the '.py' files from there, you will be able to enable it  in the add-ons tab of the settings(it is in the "testing" category yet), and use it in file->import->nintendo BMD